 Through the Hawthorns Area Plan project (project), the Midpeninsula Regional Open Space District (District) will develop a comprehensive use and management plan for the Hawthorns Area of Windy Hill Open Space Preserve (Hawthorns Area).
-The first phase of the project, Vision and Goals, was completed at the March 23, 2022 Board of Directors (Board) meeting with Board approval of the project's vision and goals.
-At this March 21, 2023 Planning and Natural Resources (PNR) Committee meeting, the project team will present a body of work culminating the Existing Conditions/Opportunities and Constraints phase of the project.
-This includes the Existing Conditions/Opportunities and Constraints Report (Attachment 1), which summarizes the property's existing site characteristics; the Existing Transportation Conditions Technical Memo (Attachment 2), which describes the traffic conditions surrounding the Hawthorns Area, potential driveway access locations, and expected visitor use levels; and, the Public Access Framework (Attachment 3), which outlines resource and land management considerations related to public access opportunities at the Hawthorns Area.
+Phase 1 of the project, Vision and Goals, was completed at the March 23, 2022 Board of Directors (Board) meeting with Board approval of the project's vision and goals (R-22-45).
+At the regular meeting of April 26, 2023, the project team will present a body of work forwarded by the March 21, 2023 Planning and Natural Resources (PNR) Committee that comprise deliverables from Phase 2 of the project,

+Existing Conditions/Opportunities and Constraints.
+Additionally, the Board is asked to consider and approve the Public Access Working Group (PAWG, Working Group) composition and recruitment process, and select a formation strategy option to initiate Phase 3: Programming/Conceptual Planning.